-- To hire an auto, UK, USA, Canada, Australia and EU citizens will only need their national driving licence.
+- To hire an auto, UK, USA, Canada, Australia and EU citizens will only need their national driving license.
 United Kingdom drivers will be asked their DVLA code.
-Other visitors will also have to provide their international authorisation.
+Other visitors will also have to provide their international authorization.

 - The credit card and the main driver must be under the same name.

-- In case you are travelling with an infant, do not forget to book your baby sit in advance.
+- In case you are traveling with an infant, do not forget to book you’re babysitter in advance.